 About this toolkit

-Montgomery County physicians are among the first to receive the vaccine, as well as administer it to patients.
-While guidance continues to evolve and additional details are released each day, the MCMS Immunization Task Force has created this toolkit to provide updates on COVID-19 vaccination distribution in Montgomery County, collate guidance on vaccine handling and storage, promote strong vaccination recommendations to patients, and answer frequently asked questions from physician members.
+This toolkit contains information related to the Pfizer-BioNTech, Moderna, and Janssen COVID-19 vaccines.
+Montgomery County physicians were among the first to receive the vaccine, as well as administer it to patients.
+While guidance continues to evolve and additional details are released, the MCMS Immunization Task Force has created this toolkit to provide updates on COVID-19 vaccination distribution in Montgomery County, collate guidance on vaccine handling and storage, promote strong vaccination recommendations to patients, and answer frequently asked questions from physician members.

 Six Steps to Prepare for COVID-19 Vaccine Distribution in Your Medical Practice